Rugby 20: Features

 The weather in Rugby 20 now includes rainy day and a rainy night conditions along with clear day and clear night conditions which plays a large part in gameplay as rain causes pitches to deform in appearance while wind can randomly occur, possibly affecting the projection of the ball when kicked or passed, and for the first time in the series, player ratings would be given according to their Rugby Pass Index rating, where statistic specialists from Rugby Pass would use raw data from real-life games to give players ratings accordingly.

 Teams and stadia

 The game features the licence for all clubs in the Top 14, Pro D2, Gallagher Premiership and the Pro14.
 The national teams included in the game are Argentina (Un-licensed), Australia (Un-licensed), Canada, England (Un-licensed), Fiji (Un-licensed), France, Georgia, Italy, Ireland, Japan, Namibia, New Zealand (Un-licensed), Russia, Samoa, Scotland, South Africa (Un-licensed), Uruguay (Un-licensed), USA and Wales.
 There are also 10 un-licensed stadiums that range from amateur level stadiums to professional level stadiums.

 Commentary

-Commentary is once again provided in English by BT Sport's lead commentator Nick Mullins and will be joined by England rugby legend Ben Kay whereas French commentary will be provided by Canal+ Sport's lead commentator Éric Bayle and will be joined by former French rugby centre Thomas Lombard.
+Commentary is once again provided in English by BT Sport's lead commentator Nick Mullins and is joined by England rugby legend Ben Kay whereas French commentary is provided by Canal+ Sport's lead commentator Éric Bayle and he is joined by former French rugby centre Thomas Lombard.